AVidhanR/ExaSearch/README.md

   - Checkout the official `StreamLit` documentation from [`here`](https://docs.streamlit.io/get-started)
 ----
 - Visit the web app from [`here`](https://exa-search.streamlit.app/)
-- Fork the `repo` and experiment on it.
+- Fork this `repo` and experiment on it.
 - Project by [`AVidhanR`](https://linktr.ee/itsvidhanreddy)